Clams Casino

 Assemble and Bake

-- Twist off the top shell of each clam and discard, then return the bottom shell to the pan.
+- Twist off the top shell of each clam and discard, leaving the just the clam on a half shell.

-- In a baking dish, spoon the breadcrumb mixture over the top of each clam, packing gently.
+- Spoon the breadcrumb mixture over the top of each clam, packing gently, then place it back on the pan with the remaining clam-wine liquid.

 - Bake for 6-8 minutes until the topping is golden and bubbling.
 For extra browning, broil for 1-2 minutes, but watch closely to keep them from burning.